ml-explore/mlx-swift/README.md

 ## Versions

-The software generally matches the API and implementation of mlx as of hash [f6e911ced01cb1f1d7f0843620412f002d525e37](https://github.com/ml-explore/mlx/tree/f6e911ced01cb1f1d7f0843620412f002d525e37).
+The software generally matches the API and implementation of MLX as of hash [f6e911ced01cb1f1d7f0843620412f002d525e37](https://github.com/ml-explore/mlx/tree/f6e911ced01cb1f1d7f0843620412f002d525e37).

 There may be some implementations that match newer code/api, especially where